Thomvis/FutureProofing/README.md

 # FutureProofing
 A companion library to BrightFutures with extensions to CocoaTouch that provides a Future-based alternative to asynchronous API's.

-The goal for this library is to become a community driven, best practice helper framework that most users of BrightFutures include when using the core library.
+The goal for this library is to become a community driven, best practice, helper-framework that most users of BrightFutures include when using the core library.

 ## Extensions